hcoles/pitest/README.md

 * #1052 - Support maven argLine property and single string argLines
 * #1054 - Provide control over auto addition of -Djava.awt.headless=true
 * #1055 - Option to autoset number of threads
+* #1056 - Set timeout for socket communication

 1054 Moves support of auto adding headless=true (to prevent keyboard focus being stolen on Macs) into a feature.
 It is enabled by default, but can be disabled by adding `-MACOS_FOCUS` to the features string.